-To provide Jim, Mark and everybody else a thoughtful response, I contacted Dr. Eric Roselli, MD, a heart surgeon from The Cleveland Clinic, and Dr. Allan Stewart, a heart surgeon from Columbia University Medical Center.
+To provide Jim, Mark and everybody else a thoughtful response, I contacted Dr. Eric Roselli, MD, a heart surgeon from The Cleveland Clinic, and Dr. Allan Stewart, a heart surgeon from Miami.
 Here are their responses:

 Dr. Eric Roselli, M.D. – The Cleveland Clinic

 No, and this is a very important issue.
 The transcatheter aortic valves which currently include the Corevalve from Medtronic and the Sapien valve from Edwards Lifesciences are only indicated for severe aortic stenosis in very high risk patients.
 Their use in lower risk patients has not been validated.
 Both devices are only available outside the United States but the Edwards valve is under investigational use here.
 The CoreValve hopes to begin the US trials soon.
 (For disclosure reasons, it is important to mention that Cleveland Clinic has been one of the initial United States sites and I am a co-investigator.
 Also, I serve as a consultant to both companies and others that are working on similar technology.)
 Although transcatheter aortic valve replacements have been used anecdotally in purely stenotic bicuspid aortic valves, there has been a contraindication because of concerns with the different geometry in such patients.
 The aortic root of bicuspid patients is more elliptical than in in tricuspid aortic valve patients and that geometry of the stents may impair function and durability.